espocrm/espocrm/README.md

 * PostgreSQL 15 (and later) (beta, official support soon).

 For more information about server configuration see [this article](https://docs.espocrm.com/administration/server-configuration/).

+### Why EspoCRM?

+* **Open-source transparency**.
+EspoCRM’s source code is open and accessible, so anyone can inspect it and see how data is being managed within the CRM.
+* **Customization freedom**.
+You can develop features and create custom fields, layouts, and buttons to make the CRM fit your specific needs.
+* **Clean interface**.
+EspoCRM has a clean and minimalistic design that is easy to navigate and has a short learning curve.
+* **Straightforward REST API**.
+It can be easily integrated with other applications using a well-documented REST API.

+### Who is EspoCRM for?

+* **Startups, small & medium-sized businesses**.
+It’s an affordable solution that is flexible and fully customizable.
+* **Developers & tech enthusiasts**.
+You can extend functionalities, build extensions, and create custom integrations.
+* **Anyone seeking a free CRM**.
+If you're looking for a user-friendly and secure CRM platform, it can be a good option.

+### Release notes

+Release notes are available at GitHub [releases](https://github.com/espocrm/espocrm/releases).

 ### Documentation